 For many, this physical world is all there is.
 Angels and demons are nothing but a myth.
 Some would even call them “ghost stories.”
 But there is certainly a preoccupation with the unseen world that can’t be denied.
 There are numerous television shows, movies, and books that describe worlds beyond what we can physically see with our eyes.
 Why are we so fascinated by the unseen and the supernatural?
 Continue Reading

-Many of us still struggle with our sinful nature.
-At least I know I still do.
-I know what I ought to do, but I can’t seem to be consistent.
+Maybe you’re like me… I know what I ought to do, but I can’t seem to be consistent.
 I lash out at my family and raise my voice when the kids misbehave.
-Fear and anxiety plague my mind even though God’s Word tells me trust Him in all things.
+Fear and anxiety plague my mind even though God’s Word tells me to trust Him in all things.
 Why can’t I seem to get it together?
 Continue Reading

 There is no condemnation in Jesus.
 Many of us have heard this truth as believers, but what does it mean to walk in it?
 I can know that I’m forgiven by God, but how do I reconcile that with the fact that I sometimes struggle and I still mess up from time to time?

-I was a ballet dancer and instructor for over 15 years.
+I have been a ballet dancer for nearly 21 years and an instructor for 15 of those years.
 Throughout my time in the dance world, I learned a lot about what it means to be “graceful.”
 I can tell you from experience that grace is far more than beauty and refinement.
 To be a graceful dancer means to be driven by both elegance and self-control.
 Ballet dancers long to be magnificent and polished in their abilities.
 Their movements are defined by strength; yet to those watching, it appears to be effortless.
 Continue Reading

-I recently read an article that emphasized our need to minimize our self-worth.
+I recently read a Christian article that emphasized our need to minimize our self-worth.
 We are called to die to ourselves and live for Christ.
 While this may be true, (God hates pride) something struck me as I was reading his words.
-In our attempt to be humble and “die to ourselves,” we have become a people who prides themselves on low self-esteem and worth.
+In our attempt to be humble and “die to ourselves,” we have become a people who pride themselves on low self-esteem and worth.
 We equate humility with thinking lowly of ourselves.
-But we are God’s treasure.
+But the truth is that we are God’s treasure.
 Low self-worth was never His intention for His people.
 Continue Reading

 Before Christ, I was a slave to sin and to this world.
 My life lacked purpose and meaning, and I was on the road to death rather than life.
 I desperately needed a Savior – Jesus Christ – to rescue me.